Living Water vs. the Dead Sea

 Are we ready for living water?
 It is not a one time occurrence, but water that continually flows.
-Traditions attempt to damn it up or cut it off, but these waters are meant for those who believe in the words of Jesus.
+Traditions and doctrines attempt to damn it up or cut it off, but these waters are meant for those who believe in the words of Jesus.

 For those who do not believe, this water must be stopped at all cost:

 “Let us destroy the tree with its fruit,

 let us cut him off from the land of the living,